-But once you ramp up to larger shipments, you’ll be hitting courier weight and size restrictions, not to mention prohibitive cost.
-That’s when you’ll need to answer three questions to decide whether to use air freight or sea freight.
+But once you ramp up to larger shipments, you’ll be hitting courier weight and size restrictions, not to mention the prohibitive cost.
+That’s when you’ll need to answer three questions to decide whether to use air freight or sea freight shipping.

 1. Are You Looking To Save Money?

 As with parcels, freight cost is weight-based.
 If your shipment is small (up to about 50 kg) you’re better off with express freight shipping.
 Heavier than that, it gets more economic to go with air freight shipping.

 Then around the 500-kilogram mark (1100 lbs), ocean freight becomes cheaper.
 The differences can be staggering.
 For instance, a $195 ocean shipment can cost $1,000 by air.

 These weight cut-offs are approximate because costs don’t stay static.
 But you can get accurate estimates by inputting your shipment details into Freightos' freight rate calculator, which uses average air and sea freight shipping rates from global forwarders.

 Taking China to US door-to-door as a guide, express freight shipping takes about 3 days, compared to 8-10 days for air freight and 30 days or more on ocean freight.
 Each of these has a quicker premium option.
 Expedited ocean freight, for instance, can often shave 10 days or more off the transit time.

 Of course, there are always small ways to reduce the size, like skimping on (only the unnecessary!) packing or only palletizing after import, which may reduce the costs to make the air freight costs.